 Dr. Dworznik spent ten years as a television reporter and anchor, working the police beat in Mansfield, Toledo, and Youngstown, Ohio.

 Bruce M. Hennes is the Managing Partner of Hennes Communications, one of the few firms in the US focused exclusively on crisis communications and reputation management.

 Kelly McBride is a writer, teacher and one of the country’s leading voices when it comes to media ethics.
 She has been on the faculty of the Poynter Institute since 2002 and is now its Vice President of Academic Programs.

-The Poynter KSU Media Ethics Workshop is a one-day training program for professionals, educators and students which examines critical issues and perspectives in media ethics.
-Moderated by distinguished Poynter ethics faculty, the Poynter KSU Media Ethics Workshop provides a unique forum for professionals and students alike to confront and discuss premier issues crucial to understanding media ethics and its effect on our world.
-Previous Poynter KSU Workshops have addressed online ethics, sports media ethics and ethical issues in political reporting.
-Established in 2004, The Poynter KSU Media Ethics Workshop continues its mission to strengthen media credibility and bolster citizens’ faith in media integrity.
+The Poynter KSU Media Ethics Workshop is a one-day training program for professionals, educators and students that examines critical issues and perspectives in media ethics.
+Moderated by distinguished ethics faculty from The Poynter Institute, the Media Ethics Workshop provides a unique forum for professionals and students alike to confront and discuss significant issues crucial to understanding media ethics and its effect on our world.
+Previous Workshops have addressed online ethics, sports media ethics, political media ethics, entertainment media ethics and the ethics of data mining.
+Established in 2004, the Poynter KSU Media Ethics Workshop continues its mission to strengthen media credibility and bolster citizens’ faith in media integrity.

 Johanna Orozco could have been a statistic: just another teen victim of extreme violence.
 Rachel Dissell could have done a quick news feature about Johanna and moved on to more exciting, stories.
 Neither took an easy route.
 Read the original Plain Dealer series, “Johanna: Facing Forward,” here.